 This is important because the mercury must be safely removed not only from the tooth, but the toxic mercury vapor must be prevented from exposing the patient to increased risk, it must be filtered out of the air, and prevented from entering the water system.
 Our patients receive liposomal Vitamin C and activated charcoal to respectively increase their systemic antioxidative capabilities and bind with any stray mercury particles that may enter their system.

-If you’d like to learn more about our mercury removal process, click here.
+If you’d like to learn more about our mercury removal process, watch the video below to hear Dr. Jones’ explanation.

 We understand the importance of having a dentist you can trust.
 And that means not being sent off to a different specialist every time you need a new procedure.
 At Nashville Restorative Dentistry, we are equipped to handle the majority of your dental needs from cosmetic to restorative, implants to extractions.
 When you come to us, you are getting a dental team for life.